Inland dotterel: Description

 The inland dotterel is a medium-sized plover with a distinctive cryptic plumage.
 Males and females are similarly sized: 19–23 cm in length, a wingspan of 43–47 cm a weight of 80–90 g, and a short bill 1.7 cm.

 It is unlikely to be confused with any other species when found in its normal habitat.
 Its upperparts are a rich sandy buff, mottled with dark brown.
 The black band across the crown extending down through the eye is unique.
 The face, ear coverts and neck are white, as is the vent.
-A broad black Y shaped band extends from the hindneck down the sides of the neck across the breast to the centre of the belly.
+A broad black Y-shaped band extends from the hindneck down the sides of the neck across the breast to the centre of the belly.
 Below the band the breast, flanks and belly are sandy buff.
 The legs are a pale buff colour, with the feet noticeably darker.
 The eye is dark brown.
 It has a short dark bill.
 Males and females have similar plumage.
-Maclean observed that the birds moulted into a paler, less bold non-breading plumage.
+Maclean observed that the birds moulted into a paler, less bold non-breeding plumage.
 Immature birds lack the distinct black markings on the head, neck and breast of the adults.
 It calls infrequently, most often a short quiet quick or guttural kroot or krrr when taking flight.
 The precocial young have short dense downy feathers, pinkish-buff or cream on the upperparts with a heavy pattern of dark brown blotches.
 The underparts are off white.
 The bill and legs are pale yellow.